Infant Nanny Resume Example

 You also need to prep for interviews.
 I’ve seen hiring managers ask about sleep training and infant care, so being ready for those questions gives you an edge.

-I always tailor my resume for each night nanny job.
+I always tailor my resume for each night nanny job, and I make sure my application includes a cover letter that highlights my fit.
 This means highlighting experience with newborns, sleep training, and overnight care-these are what families and agencies want.

 You should use keywords from the job post.
 If a family mentions “infant CPR” or “multiples experience,” add those exact phrases if they apply to you.
 This helps your resume pass filters.